The Maya Sites – Hidden Treasures of the Rain Forest – 2nd Edition

 I added three additional sections to the second edition, to satisfy the request of many of my readers.

-Section 5 talks abot the Mayan languages and the writing system.
+- Section 5 talks about the Mayan languages and the writing system

 Section 1 – Routes and Short Descriptions 11